Asheville Symphony Orchestra

 Check out our FAQ page here to learn about large event parking options, what you can and cannot bring inside the venue, and MORE!

-A word from ASO:
+A word from Asheville Symphony Orchestra (ASO):

 We head for the banks of the French Broad River to perform on Salvage Station’s massive outdoor stage.
 Featuring Kishi Bashi – a folk-infused, cinema-inspired artist known the world over for his cross-genre and multi-disciplinary approach to music-making – this ALT ASO performance doubles as the festival opener for Asheville Amadeus 2023.
 The final ALT concert of the year will feature representation from Kishi Bashi’s expansive catalog, including orchestrated versions of “I am the Antichrist to You,” “Can’t Let Go Juno,” and “Manchester,” alongside American symphonic favorites specifically curated by Maestro Darko Butorac and Kishi Bashi himself!